 Amazon.com DVD Review: Describing Brian De Palma's Phantom of the Paradise as an update of the classic Phantom of the Opera doesn't do justice to this demented movie.
 While De Palma's Hitchcock homages have sometimes led him into dead ends, this rock & roll remake seems to have liberated De Palma's imagination, and the result is weird and funny, with the scruffy underground spirit of the director's early pictures.
 The Phantom is one Winslow Leach (William Finley), a nerdy songwriter whose "pop cantata" on the subject of Faust is stolen by a freakish, Phil Spector-like rock impresario called Swan (Paul Williams).
 After getting his head caught in a vinyl-LP compressor, Leach is transformed into a masked creature, haunting Swan's music palace, the Paradise.
 De Palma proves how nimbly he can establish narrative rhythm: the story moves like a cannon shot, and the musical numbers (especially in the Alice Cooper-like Paradise sequences) are brilliantly cut.
 The movie seems to predict the Studio 54 scene, MTV, and punk rock--the last, especially, in the figure of Beef, a screeching singer played by the unhinged Gerrit Graham.
 The songs were written by Paul Williams, that diminutive '70s music icon (he cowrote the Barbra Streisand wet noodle "Evergreen"), and his performance is a reminder of his peculiar, self-spoofing presence: at one point, the preening Swan announces, "You know how I abhor perfection in anyone but myself."
 Comedy, musical, horror film, '70s artifact--this movie isn't quite definable, and that's what's wonderful about it. --Robert Horton

-| Phantom of the Paradise (Trailer) - 2 minutes 58 seconds (472x360, 24 fps, 13.6 MB).
-This is less a trailer and more just a collection of clips from the movie.
-Jessica Harper makes her film debut here, as Phoenix, and Paul Williams (who also composed the music) is featured as Swan. |
+Phantom of the Paradise (Short Trailer) - 1 minute 1 second (540x416, 25 fps, 6.8 MB).
+"They destroyed his face, his voice, the woman he loved... and he wanted it back.
+He terrified a city, and no natural force could stop him."
+Jessica Harper makes her 1974 film debut here, as Phoenix, and Paul Williams (who also composed the music) is featured as Swan. | |

-Copyright © 1997 - 2008 Shawn McHorse.
+Copyright © 1997 - 2024 Shawn McHorse.
 Send comments to shawn@rockymusic.org.